What is a Life Insurance Retirement Plan (LIRP)?

 Life Insurance Retirement Plan: Bottom Line

-Life insurance retirement plans work for high earners who've maxed out 401(k)s and IRAs, need permanent life insurance anyway and can commit to funding policies for 10-15+ years.
+Life insurance retirement plans work for high earners who've maxed out 401(k)s and IRAs, need permanent life insurance anyway and can commit to funding policies for 10 to 15+ years.
 The strategy provides tax-advantaged retirement income through policy loans while maintaining a death benefit for beneficiaries.
 Cash value grows tax-deferred and loans avoid income taxes when structured correctly.

 LIRPs come with high costs, complexity and slow early growth.
 Most people build wealth faster through employer retirement plans plus low-cost index funds.
 Young professionals and those with temporary insurance needs usually do better with term life insurance for protection and traditional investments for retirement.